Squirrelins/Squirrelins/README.md

 - 👋 Hi, I’m @Squirrelins!
+- 🎓I'm a student and a quick learner!
+- 📚 Currently I'm learning about Python & SQL!
+It's going pretty well!
 - 👀 I’m interested in coding, machine learning and AI, web development, graphic design and UI/UX design and gaming!
-- 🌱 I’m currently learning Python, MySQL, HTML & CSS.
-- 📫 How to reach me?
+- 💬 How to reach me?
 Message me on Discord @Squirrelins